Combinatorial rigidity for some infinitely renormalizable unicritical polynomials: Abstract

 \section{Abstract}

-We prove combinatorial rigidity of \textit{infinitely renormalizable} unicritical polynomials, $P_c:z \mapsto z^d+c$, with $c\in\mathbb{C}$, under the \textit{a priori bounds} and a certain ``combinatorial condition''.
+Here we prove that \textit{infinitely renormalizable} unicritical polynomials $P_c:z \mapsto z^d+c$, with $c\in\mathbb{C}$, satisfying \textit{a priori bounds} and a certain ``combinatorial'' condition are \textit{combinatorially rigid}.
 This implies the local connectivity of the connectedness loci (the Mandelbrot set when $d=2$) at the corresponding parameters.